Chris Sanders

-Christopher Michael Sanders (born March 12, 1962) is an American animator, director, screenwriter, producer, illustrator, and voice actor.
-His credits include Lilo & Stitch (2002) and How to Train Your Dragon (2010), both of which he co-wrote and co-directed with Dean DeBlois, The Croods (2013) with Kirk DeMicco, and The Call of the Wild (2020).
-He is also known for creating the story behind Lilo & Stitch and for creating and voicing its latter title character in the film and its franchise.
+Christopher Michael Sanders (born March 12, 1962) is an American filmmaker, animator, and voice actor.
+His credits include Lilo & Stitch (2002) and How to Train Your Dragon (2010), both of which he co-wrote and directed with Dean DeBlois; The Croods (2013) with Kirk DeMicco; and The Wild Robot (2024), receiving nominations for the Academy Award for Best Animated Feature for all of them.
+In 2020, he made his live-action directorial debut with the adventure-drama The Call of the Wild.
+He created the character Stitch in 1985, wrote the film's story, and voiced Stitch in most of his media appearances.